PinskayaNika/rsschool-cv/cv.md

   * *E-mail*: nika.pinskaya@gmail.com
   * *Phone Number*: 8-906-057-42-28
 3. __Summary__:
+My purpose is to continue to studying and development of various technologies, and to learn more about JS, HTML, CS.
+ * Personal quality
+  * Ability to work in a team,
+  * Good self-organization,
+  * Ability to learn,
+  * The desire to improve in the professional sphere,
+  * Mathematical thinking.

 4. __Skills__:
  * Programming languages: Java, C, C++, Go, MS SQL, Scheme, Java Script, Pascal.